ljsmart/datamodeling201/README.md

 # datamodeling201
-workshop’s Google Drive folder: http://bit.ly/C4LDataModeling201Drive
+Workshop Google Drive folder: http://bit.ly/C4LDataModeling201Drive

+*Digital Object Modeling Example

-Description: UCI eSports initiative.
-Wants to start an archive of eSports research on campus.
-To include traditional scholarsly publications as well as software, design assets for creating games, and biometric data from gamers.
+Description: UCI eSports initiative wants to start an archive of eSports research on campus.
+They wish to include traditional scholarly publications as well as software, design assets for creating games, and biometric data from gamers.

 Use case: doctoral student writing dissertation about frame-perfect play in World of Warcraft